 How To Determine Maximum Heart Rate

 I'll bet one of your first questions when you

 start training with a heart

 rate monitor is, "How do I determine my Max HR?"
 Your maximum heart rate is

 the basis for all of Heart Zone Training because it's the anchor point around

 Your maximum heart rate (Max HR) is a specific number, the maximum number of contractions per minute that your heart can make.
 There are a number of basic facts about Max HR that we need for reference:

+.
 Max HR is genetically determined; in other words, you're born with it.

 .
 Max HR is a biomarker, it's your individual number.

 .
 Max HR does not reflect your level of fitness